 All CMAC meetings are held in public and recorded.
 The recordings are available here.

 The CMAC consists of up to 20 members with extensive practical experience in analysing financial information.
 They do not represent the views and interests of their affiliations, except where explicitly stated.
 The latest list of CMAC members is available here.

 CMAC meets with Board representatives during its one-day meetings that take place three times a year at the IASB offices in London; members are expected to attend the majority of the meetings in person.
 Members receive meeting papers for review in advance of each meeting.

 Members are drawn from a variety of industry and geographical backgrounds and are selected by the CMAC on the merits of their professional competence as capital market participants using financial reporting information and their ability to represent capital market participants' views.

-Please indicate your interest by emailing the Investor Engagement team, including a cover letter and brief CV.
+Please indicate your interest by emailing the Investor Team by 31 July, including a cover letter and brief curriculum vitae.